daslee/equity/Refactor Series Seed - Restated Certificate of Incorporation.md

 (d)	redeem or repurchase any shares of Common Stock or Preferred Stock (other than pursuant to employee or consultant agreements giving the Corporation the right to repurchase shares upon the termination of services pursuant to the terms of the applicable agreement);

-(e)	declare or pay any dividend or otherwise make a distribution to holders of Preferred Stock or Common Stock;
+(e)	declare or pay any dividend or otherwise make a distribution to holders of Preferred Stock or Common Stock.

-(f)	increase or decrease the number of directors of the Corporation;

-(g)	liquidate, dissolve, or wind-up the business and affairs of the Corporation, effect any Deemed Liquidation Event, or consent, agree or commit to do any of the foregoing without conditioning such consent, agreement or commitment upon obtaining the approval required by this Section 2.3.

 #### 3. Conversion.